Sarah Palin: The 'hockey mom' with political stardust

 She agreed to reimburse the state nearly $7,000 for costs associated with nine trips taken by her children.

-Mrs Palin also found the state legislature increasingly hostile, and by the time she stepped down no new major bills had been passed in seven months.
+Mrs Palin also found the state legislature increasingly hostile, and by the time she stepped down as governor no new major bills had been passed in seven months.
 Opponents had filed several ethics complaints against her.

 Since stepping down, her political action committee, SarahPAC, has raised hundreds of thousands of dollars.